 With summer’s grip firmly wrapped around us, the long sunny days and (patches of) glorious weather have us raring to get out and about and actually do things!
-Whether you’re sipping pints, trying out world-class restaurants, or heading off to the beach, there’s something going on to keep you entertained.
-So without further ado, get a load of these amazing things to do in London in July 2022!
+Whether you’re sipping pints, trying out world-class restaurants, or heading off to the beach, there’s something to keep you entertained.
+So without further ado, get a load of these amazing things to do in London in July 2023!

 1. Celebrate love and show your Pride

 As Pride month draws to a close, it can hardly be said to be fizzling out or winding down.
 Instead, the month caps itself off with plenty more celebration, in particular with several Pride parades.
 London Pride Parade takes to the streets on July 1, before the London Trans+ Pride Parade makes its way through London on July 8.

 The parades are celebrations of identity and, obviously, pride – but they’re also protests, as the LGBTQIA+ community continue to fight for their rights.
 Join in, make your voice heard, and remember to love each other.

 2. Attend Europe’s first-ever LGBTQIA+ classical concert from a major orchestra (July 7)